Biochemistry Research Trainee Program

 The BRTP is intended to extend the training of B.S. graduates in modern biochemical research techniques to prepare them for the rigors of laboratory research in a graduate program, or to enable them to secure technical positions in industry.
 The trainee will learn a variety of research techniques to enable him or her to pursue a specific research project, and will spend seventy-five percent of his or her time on this project.
 The balance of the time will be spent in learning to design experiments, to survey the literature to adapt or apply new techniques to the project, to analyze and present data, and to participate in laboratory meetings to discuss the progress of the project.
 Attending the Biochemistry Colloquium is required to expose trainees to the different approaches used in a wide variety of research studies.
 At the beginning of the training program, the trainee will meet with his/her mentor, and a list of individual objectives will be drafted, taking into consideration the trainee's plans and career goals and the research needs of the mentor, and a target completion date will be established.
 These objectives will be used to measure the success of the trainee's completion of the program.
 These objectives will be outlined in a letter to the Chairperson of the Department of Biochemistry, with a copy provided to the trainee.

-The trainee will be expected to devote forty hours per week to his or her traineeship.
-Twenty-nine paid hours per week are specifically designated for bench research work.
-The balance of the time will be occupied with training program studies, as described in the above objectives.
+The trainee will be expected to devote forty hours per week to the traineeship.
+Time will be occupied with bench research work, and training program studies, as described in the above objectives.
 The trainee is required to obtain and document some form of health coverage, and must register in BMB 978, Biochemistry Colloquium, each Fall and Spring semesters, BMB 855, Special Problems in Biochemistry, Summer semester.
-The trainee must also register and attend MSU Radiation and Safety Training prior to embarking on a laboratory research project.
+The trainee must complete all required laboratory and university-mandated safety and employee training prior to embarking on a laboratory research project.